monster-js/monster-js/docs/main-concept/directives.md

 ## Summary

-Directives in **Weco JS** offer:
+Directives in **Monster JS** offer:

 * **Flexibility**: Encapsulate reusable logic for element-specific behavior.
 * **Dynamic Behavior**: Adapt to reactive state values for greater interactivity.
 * **Ease of Use**: Simple registration and application in components.

-By leveraging static and dynamic directives, you can create powerful, reusable, and maintainable UI enhancements in your **Weco JS** projects.
+By leveraging static and dynamic directives, you can create powerful, reusable, and maintainable UI enhancements in your **Monster JS** projects.